sangvikh/docker-bundle/readme.md

 # Offline Docker Stack Archive

-This directory contains everything needed to restore the Docker environment on another machine without an Internet connection.
+This repository contains everything required to restore a complete Docker environment on another machine, including Docker itself, Docker images, Compose projects, and persistent application data.

+The archive is designed to work completely offline after extraction.

 ## Contents

-* `stacks/`  — Docker Compose projects, configuration, and persistent data.
+* `stacks/` — Docker Compose projects, configuration, and persistent application data.
 * `images/` — Docker images saved as `.tar` archives, plus helper scripts to save and load them.
-* `install/` — Offline Docker installation scripts and required packages.
+* `install/` — Offline Docker installation scripts and required packages for supported Ubuntu and Debian releases.
 * `compose.sh` — Runs `docker compose` commands across all detected Compose projects.
-* `backup.sh` — Creates a backup archive of this directory.
+* `backup.sh` — Creates a complete backup archive of this repository.
+* `deploy.sh` — Installs Docker (if required), loads Docker images, and starts all Compose stacks.
+* `backup-restore.sh` — Verifies and extracts a backup archive.
 * `readme.md` — This document.

+---

 ## Creating a Backup